 Plan Your Visit

-Interior Tours (The New Tour) begin on the hour.
+Interior Tours begin on the hour.
 The last tour begins at 3 p.m.

 Exhibit is self-guided during open hours.

-Admission prices apply to the New Tour (interior tour) and Open-Air Tour.
+Admission prices apply to the Interior Tour; gardens and grounds are open

 Exhibit Only: $4